Pediatric Shoulder Injuries

 The treatment of these fractures depends on the child’s age and the pattern of fracture.
 Neonates tend to heal very well with ultrasound used to reduce the fracture if necessary.
 If the fracture is stable, the humerus is held against the body for 5-10 days.
 If the fracture is unstable, the arm is abducted and externally rotated for 3-4 days so that callus formation can occur.

 If the child is 1-4 years old, the arm is reduced and held in a sling for about ten days.
 Remodeling can be extensive so these tend to heal well.
-For 5-12 year old children, a sling and a swathe is used in stable fractures.
+For 5-12-year-old children, a sling and a swathe is used in stable fractures.
 In unstable fractures, a shoulder spica cast is placed with the arm in a position of saluting for 2-3 weeks after which a sling is used with increased motion as tolerated.
-If the child is 12 years or older, a sling and a swathe are used for 2-3 weeks after which there is an increase in range of motion of the arm.
-Unstable fractures need a shoulder spica cast with the arm in the saluting position for 2-3 weeks with increased range of motion after that.
+If the child is 12 years or older, a sling and a swathe are used for 2-3 weeks after which there is an increase in the range of motion of the arm.
+Unstable fractures need a shoulder spica cast with the arm in the saluting position for 2-3 weeks with an increased range of motion after that.

 Surgery is used in open fractures or in fractures with nerve and blood vessel damage.
 Displaced fractures may need surgery; pins or wires are used to hold the fracture segments together.
 The younger the patient, the better is the remodeling of bone.Complications of Proximal Humerus Fractures

 The main complications include a varus deformity of the fracture and inequality of the limb length, especially in those fractures treated with surgery.
 Loss of motion is possible along with osteonecrosis, nerve injury, and arrest of growth at the level of the growth plate.Clavicle Fractures

 These are common fractures in kids and can happen at the time of a difficult birth, particularly in large babies.
 Most of these fractures are midshaft fractures at 80 percent of fractures.
-The rest are medial or lateral.
-Clavicle fractures ossify early but is the last bone to fuse at 22-25 years of age.
+The rest is medial or lateral.
+Clavicle fractures ossify early but are the last bone to fuse at 22-25 years of age.
 Remodeling happens fairly easily.